zhukovka/wix-style-react/docs/contribution/TEST_DRIVERS.md

   * `enzyme` and `vanilla` for regular dom interaction.
   * `protractor` for browser interaction.
 1. The enzyme / vanilla drivers should be written without any enzyme related functionality, they should stay pure vanilla dom manipulation.
 1. Components use `data-hook`s to easily locate parts of the DOM.
-We use them in the driver to query the elements..
+We use them in the driver to query the elements.

+## Public and Private drivers
+1. The **Public** drivers (`component.driver.js`) are the ones that exposed to the consumers of the components.
+They should be simple abstractions over common actions (for example, selecting the third element in the dropdown).
+2. The **Private** drivers (`component.driver.private.js`) are used for actions on a component that should not be exposed to the user.
+For example, asserting a class name existance on some component.
+3. The Private drivers are extending the public ones and should be used internally when testing the components.

 ## Best Practices
 1. Drivers should be used for when testing and do one of the following: